- Section 1 – Membership Eligibility

 Incapacity: A physical or mental condition which renders the person unable to perform their duties.

 Indemnify: To secure against loss or damage.

 Natural Person: Natural person does not include corporations or other non-human legal entities which are members.
 To be eligible to be a trustee, the member must be a person.

-Operating margins: All funds and amounts received from patrons for the provision of a Cooperative service, that exceed the Cooperative’s costs and expenses of providing that service.
+Operating margins: All funds and amounts received from members for the provision of a Cooperative service, that exceed the Cooperative’s costs and expenses of providing that service.

-Patronage Capital: Capital credits that have been allocated to members and non-member patrons on the books of the cooperative and have been retained as capital until such time the financial position of the cooperative warrants retirement of these credits.
+Patronage Capital: Capital credits that have been allocated to members on the books of the cooperative and have been retained as capital until such time the financial position of the cooperative warrants retirement of these credits.

 Principal residence: The home located within the Flathead Electric service area in which a member lives the greater part of the year.